 It‘s common knowledge that a person who enters the United States illegally can be deported, but if they are found in the country after deportation, they could face federal prosecution.
 If you are being investigated for illegal reentry in the United State, it is imperative that you have an experienced immigration attorney.

-The Gonzalez Law Group, PLLC assist clients in the greater Harris County area including Pearland, Baytown, Seabrook, La Porte, Pasadena, Galena Park, Friendswood and numerous others.
+Our firm assists clients in the greater Harris County area including Pearland, Baytown, Seabrook, La Porte, Pasadena, Galena Park, Friendswood and numerous others.
 Call us today at (832) 530-4070 or submit your information in our online form for a free case evaluation.

 Overview of Illegal Reentry in Houston, TX